- Health and Human Services

 Second Step is a research-based social-emotional learning curriculum with units intended to help K – 5 students build empathy, emotion management, friendship skills, and problem-solving skills over 22-25 lessons.
 Students’ skill development is reinforced through brain builder games, weekly theme activities, and Home links.
 Second Step connects new skills to other instructional areas (literacy, arts) and provides a structure for every day of the school week.

-Last school year, data collected for this program and analyzed by Temple University and West Ed, has shown to have positive outcomes for our students.
+HHS is committed to the social-emotional health of students and supports two methods of instruction.
+Data collected for this program and analyzed by an evaluator has shown to have positive outcomes for our students.
 The data analysis indicated the results from the Second Step program increased students' social-emotional competence.
-For more information on the data and its analysis, click here.

 HHS is preventing student mental health concerns through the delivery of the Second Step program in schools throughout Montgomery County.
 There are two methods of delivery financially supported by HHS and are outlined below: